-Water filtration or water softener systems can address the most common water quality issues encountered in well water of Rockport, MA.
+Water filtration or water softener systems can address the most common water quality issues encountered in well water or town supplied water.
 The key culprits are Iron, Manganese, the hardness minerals (magnesium and calcium) and the health threat Radon in water.
 In addition, there are also calls from time to time regarding town supplied water with elevated levels of Manganese, Hard water and Chloramines (a water disinfectant comprised of a mixture of chlorine and ammonia).
 Iron, manganese and hardness minerals are naturally occurring.
 Chloramines are typically used in place of chlorine due to organic materials in water supplies that react adversely with chlorine which may form potentially health threatening by-products.

 Additionally, Rockport residents have voted in the past on whether to stop adding fluoride to their drinking water.
 Two local organizations — Health Roundhouse , a group that has focused its activism in Newburyport, and the Cape Ann Fluoride Action Network , made up of fluoride opponents in Gloucester and Rockport — have petitioned local governments to allow residents to vote on the issue.

 Iron and Manganese are naturally occurring minerals commonly found in New England’s water supply.
 Together, they are commonly referred to as “The Stainers” in the water treatment industry.